csf-dev/ZPT-Sharp/BUILDING.md

 ## Build configurations
 There are three available build configurations: `Debug`, `Release` and `Deploy`.

-A core design principle (and a reason for having three configurations) is that `Debug` and `Release` builds *must not have any dependencies beyond*:

-* Either the .NET or Mono framework
-* Either MSBuild or xbuild
-* Nuget
-* Dependency packages managed by Nuget, which would be retrieved and properly configured via `nuget restore`

-Only builds which use the `Deploy` configuration may have other dependencies outside of the above.

-The rationale for this is to facilitate building of the core assemblies using a 'vanilla' .NET development environment.
-Such an environment might only have the above software available.
-We should not be demanding the installation of extra software when we only need it for building non-essential output.

 ### Debug builds
 The debug build configuration builds only the core assemblies.
 It does not build documentation or any packages.